 I asked:

-- Whether he preferred in-person or virtual therapy sessions
+Whether he preferred in-person or online therapy sessions

 I shared two recommendations, along with personal notes about each, and provided him with language to use when reaching out.
 I also called them myself to let them know he’d be calling.